AdamGonda/adamgonda.com/_posts/2022-06-16-Start-modelling.md

   - Run
 ---

-I will start by modelling the game, then we will setup our dev env.
+I will start by modeling the game, then we will set up our dev env.

 This post is part of a [series](/2022/06/13/Snake-à-la-functional.html){:target='_blank'} on recreating `Snake` in a functional style using `JavaScript` and a package I wrote.